 All our claims are worked on a No Win, No Fee basis, so if we don’t win your case you don’t pay.
 Because of this, if we choose to take on your case, you can be confident we will do all we can to secure a settlement.
 No Win, No Fee accident and injury claims will be subject to agreement with your solicitors.

-The solicitors we work with may charge up to 25% of the total amount of compensation that is recovered for you.
+The solicitors we work with may charge a percentage of the total amount of compensation that is recovered for you.
+Standard fees for successful claims are 25% of the compensation you receive.
 Termination fees may apply if you fail to cooperate with your lawyer.
 For example if you terminate the agreement before your compensation claim has reached settlement you may be liable to pay basic charges including (but not exclusively) disbursements, and barrister’s fees.’

 We are experts in compensation claims.
 Get in touch for an initial consultation, during which one of our advisors will discuss the details of your case with you.
 They will ask any necessary questions to determine whether you are eligible to make a claim, and if it is likely to be successful should you choose to pursue it.